Call Us Today 713-225-6200

 When Does An Uncontested Divorce Become Contested?

-Put simply, an uncontested divorce becomes a contested case whenever the parties are in dispute over any issue that is key to the divorce being finalized.
-As such, a truly uncontested divorce is a rarity in Texas: You and your spouse would have to compromise on every detail related to property division, alimony, and issues related to minor children.
+When does an uncontested divorce become contested?
+This shift occurs whenever there’s a disagreement over key issues necessary for finalizing the divorce.
+As such, a truly uncontested divorce is a rarity in Texas: You and your spouse must compromise on every detail related to property division, alimony, and issues related to minor children.
 Every other case qualifies as a contested divorce.
-However, beyond the basic description, the distinction is an important one.
-All issues in dispute in a contested divorce must go to a hearing before a judge, which can raise the stakes considerably depending on your circumstances.
+However, beyond the basic description, the distinction is important.
+All issues in dispute in a contested divorce must be heard before a judge, which can raise the stakes considerably depending on your circumstances.

-If your divorce case is a blend of contested and uncontested issues – which many are – it is essential that you retain an attorney for legal assistance.
+If your divorce case involves a blend of contested and uncontested issues—which many are—it is essential that you retain an attorney for legal assistance.
 Even when you can agree, you need legal counsel to negotiate and protect your interests.
 When disputes remain, it is important to retain a Texas contested divorce lawyer to fight for your rights.
 Still, to better understand the proceedings, you should note some factors on when an uncontested divorce becomes contested.

 Disputes Over Key Issues In A Texas Contested Divorce